Establishing Task Scaling Laws via Compute-Efficient Model Ladders: Method

 \subsection{Chaining the two steps}

-Finally, we chain the two steps together and predict the task accuracy of a model of size $N$ trained on $D$ tokens.
-We first predict the task loss with the fitted function in step 1, and then insert this predicted task loss into the fitted function in step 2 to predict the task accuracy.
+We chain the two steps by first predicting the intermediate loss with the fitted function in step 1, and then inserting it into the fitted function in step 2 to predict the task accuracy.

-\paragraph{Results preview.} When predicting task accuracy of target models, across all tasks we get an average absolute error of 3.8 points for 7B-4T, and 4.2 points for 13B-5T.
-We present results on individual tasks in \S\ref{sec:results}, and ablate the design choices of step 1 in \S\ref{sec:ablations}.
+\tightparagraph{Results preview.} Using task loss as the intermediate feature, we get an average absolute error of 3.8 points for 7B-4T, and 4.2 points for 13B-5T.
+In \S\ref{app:single_step}, we also show the results of predicting the task accuracy directly from (N, D) in a single step, and observe higher average prediction errors for both target models ($>$ 30 points).